danrichards/aicrawler/README.md

     public static function characters(AiCrawler &$node, array $args = [])

 Passing the node will allow our heuristics access to anything they might need.
-All argument are passed as an array.
+All arguments are passed as an array.
 This will later simplify storing the criteria for our heuristics in a configuration.

 Another in-place convention is using a static object property for argument defaults. e.g.